JaganSaravana07/sql-practice.com-Problem-Solutions/README.md

 - **Data Analysts & Engineers** – Practice complex queries.
 - **Professionals** – Reference optimized SQL solutions.

+## SQL Solutions in README Files
+For easy access, all **problem solutions** are documented in separate README files for each database:

+- 📜 **[hospital.db Solutions](https://github.com/JaganSaravana07/sql-practice.com-Problem-Solutions/blob/main/hospital.db%20Solutions)** – Contains all SQL queries for `hospital.db`.
+- 📜 **[Northwind.db Solutions](https://github.com/JaganSaravana07/sql-practice.com-Problem-Solutions/blob/main/northwind.md%20Solutions)** – Contains all SQL queries for `northwind.db`.

+Simply navigate to the respective folder and open the README file to view the solutions.

 ## Contributions
 Contributions, improvements, and discussions are always welcome!
 Feel free to fork this repository, improve the solutions, and create pull requests.